Cactus-Friendly/E2EEClient/README.md

 # E2EEClient

-The beginnings of an End to End Encrypted chat client using public key encryption
+The beginnings of an End to End Encrypted Chat Client using public key encryption